 Because zeolites are nanoporous materials, another possible choice of structural descriptors would be focused on the characterization of their pore volume, and more generally, nonlocal or volumetric information.
 Indeed, as described earlier, the quasi-harmonic approximation we used to determine the thermal properties of zeolites is considering the harmonic expression of the Helmholtz free energy to which we added the vibrational part of the energy (which depends on the volume).
 Thus volumetric descriptors such as the density, the accessible volume or the surface area could also play an important role in the prediction through machine learning.
-These quantities were obtained from the optimized zeolite structures using the Zeo++ software package.^{62,63} The results obtained being dependent of the choice of unit cell, we normalized them per number of SiO2 units.
+These quantities were obtained from the optimized zeolite structures using the Zeo++ software package. ^{63,64} The surface area, accessible volume and volume being dependent of the choice of unit cell, we normalized them per number of SiO2 units.
+For the sake of consistency, we chose used as descriptor the calculated (DFT-optimized) crystallographic density, instead of the topological density reported by the IZA.
+This choice is not crucial to the conclusions of this work, however, as the reported and calculated density values are almost identical.